-A lot of IAS aspirants and also others who are just curious and in awe of the IAS profession wonder what a day in the life of an IAS officer looks like.
+A lot of IAS aspirants and also others are curious about the life of IAS Officer.
+People wonder, what a day in the life of an IAS officer looks like.
 It is no doubt hectic considering all the duties and responsibilities of a civil servant.
-An officer does get good perks and a decent enough salary after the 7th pay commission.
+An IAS officer does get good perks and a decent enough salary after the 7th pay commission.
 But does he get ample time to enjoy those perks?
-This article tries to throw a glimpse into how is the life of an IAS officer, which we have compiled from various sources.
+This article tries to throw a glimpse into life after becoming an IAS officer, which has been compiled from various sources.

 Normally an IAS officer (DM level) leaves home by about 9 in the morning and reaches home by 9 or 9:30 PM.
 In between this time, he hardly gets time to attend or make personal phone calls.
 His day is packed with meetings and field work/inspection.